sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-navigation.md

     - [Workflows](/configuration-inventory-workflows) include Jobs and other Workflow Instruction.
 For details see [JS7 - Workflows](https://kb.sos-berlin.com/display/JS7/JS7+-+Workflows).
     - [File Order Sources](/configuration-inventory-file-order-sources) are used for File Watching to automatically start Workflows in the event of arrival of a file in a directory.
 For details see [JS7 - File Watching](https://kb.sos-berlin.com/display/JS7/JS7+-+File+Watching).
     - [Job Resources](/configuration-inventory-job-resources) are used to centralize configuration of variables that are re-used in a number of Jobs.
 For details see [JS7 - Job Resources](https://kb.sos-berlin.com/display/JS7/JS7+-+Job+Resources).
-    - [Notice Boards](/configuration-inventory-notice-boards) specify dependencies betweek Workflows.
+    - [Notice Boards](/configuration-inventory-notice-boards) specify dependencies between Workflows.
 For details see [JS7 - Notice Boards](https://kb.sos-berlin.com/display/JS7/JS7+-+Notice+Boards).
     - [Resource Locks](/configuration-inventory-resource-locks) limit parallel execution of Jobs and other instructions.
 For details see [JS7 - Resource Locks](https://kb.sos-berlin.com/display/JS7/JS7+-+Resource+Locks).
   - **Automation** objects are used for automation in JOC Cockpit:
     - [Script Includes](/configuration-inventory-script-includes) are code snippets that can be re-used in a number of Shell Jobs.
 For details see [JS7 - Script Includes](https://kb.sos-berlin.com/display/JS7/JS7+-+Script+Includes).